RaptorCapture247/AquaVaults-Swapper/README.md

 ---

-Step 3 — Get a Helius RPC Endpoint

-1. Go to Helius API portal and sign up.

-2. Create a Solana RPC API key.

-3. Copy your endpoint URL:

----

-Step 4 — Open the HTML File in a Text Editor

-You need to edit the file to add your Helius RPC URL.

-Windows

-1. Right-click Swapper-UI.html → Open with → Notepad (or VS Code, Notepad++).

-2. Press Ctrl + F and search for:

-"Your Personal RPC"

-3. Replace it with your Helius RPC URL:

-4. Save the file (Ctrl + S).

-Mac

-1. Right-click Swapper-UI.html → Open With → TextEdit (or VS Code).

-2. Press Command + F and search for:

-"Your Personal RPC"

-3. Replace it with your Helius RPC URL and save (Command + S).

-> ✅ This ensures users know exactly where to place their RPC without touching other code.

----

-Step 5 — Open Terminal / Command Prompt
+Step 3 – Open Terminal / Command Prompt

 Windows: Press Win + R, type cmd, and hit Enter.

 Mac: Open Terminal (Applications → Utilities).

-Windows Users — How to Find Your Username
+Windows Users – How to Find Your Username

 1. Open File Explorer and navigate to your Downloads or Desktop folder.